-- 64.9 percent to the Department of Commerce for statewide tourism promotion. - 1 percent to the Montana Historical Society for roadside historical signs and historic sites. - 2.5 percent to the university system for the Montana Travel Research Program. - 2.6 percent to the Historical Society to cover costs of the state museum and the Robert Scriver sculpture collection. - 6.5 percent to the Department of Fish, Wildlife and Parks to maintain facilities in state parks. - 22.5 percent to regional nonprofit tourism corporations and local convention and visitors bureaus for local tourism promotion.
-Each of the state's six tourism promotion regions receives revenue proportional to the tax collected in the region.
+- Montana university system for the Montana Travel Research Program. - 2.5 percent of revenues - Historical Society to cover costs of the state museum and the Robert Scriver sculpture collection.

+- 2.6 percent of revenues - Department of Fish, Wildlife and Parks to maintain facilities in state parks. - o 6.5 percent of revenues - Regional nonprofit tourism corporations and local convention and visitors bureaus for local tourism promotion. - o 22.5 percent of revenues - Each of the state's six tourism promotion regions receives revenue proportional to the tax collected in the region.
 If the share of this allocation due to taxes collected in a city or resort area is more than \$35,000, half of that amount goes to the local convention and visitors' bureau.